google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 as well as to generate type casts in the JS implementation.
 However, the Java runtime hasn’t been able to take advantage of any benefits from specialization due these types.
-For example, the expression `$a + $b` has somewhat complex semantics since Soy has essentially the javascript rules for the `+` operator.
+For example, the expression `$a + $b` has somewhat complex semantics since Soy has essentially the JavaScript rules for the `+` operator.
 So in order to execute the operator we need to know if either of the parameters is a string or a number and then decide to concat or sum.
 The current Tofu implementation is